 What this coach had instilled in his players at an early age was that you are responsible for everything that happens within the square yard around you, nothing else.
 Play as a unit, know your assignment, and let your teammates by accountable for what happens within their specific areas of responsibility on the field.

-Now I know this is overly simplistic, but consider for a moment how things might change for the better if each of us would just play our square yard, in both our private and professional lives, and let others do the same.
+Now I know this is overly simplistic, but consider for a moment how things might change for the better if each of us would just play our square yard.

 Just a thought.